Edgar Newham: War service

 Newham joined the RAAF as a paratrooper and traveled to club games during the 1942 season while stationed in Newcastle before leaving for active duty overseas, as a gunner.
 After returning to Australia, he was again playing for Cowra in 1946 when he was again selected to play for the New South Wales rugby league team and ultimately went on to play Great Britain in the 1946 Ashes series.

 Representative career

 Newham represented New South Wales in 1941 but had to wait until after the War to represent Australia.
 When he was selected for the Kangaroos at 32 years of age, he became the oldest ever player to make his Test debut.
 He played two Tests for the Australian national side in 1946.

 Accolades

-Edgar Newham is recognized as Bulldogs player No. 58.
+Edgar Newham is recognised as Bulldogs player No. 58.

 In 2004 Edgard Newham was named on the wing for the Berries to Bulldogs 70 year Team of Champions.

 In 2007 he was inducted into the Bulldogs Hall of Fame, (Ring of Champions).